arnewohletz/AllMyNotes/source/howto/network/ssh.rst

 .. hint::

-    It is recommended to use key authentication to authenticate on the machines to save yourself from entering passwords for the connection.
+    It's recommended to use key authentication to authenticate on the machines to save yourself from entering passwords for the connection.

 ..  rubric:: Prerequisites